 Communicate this to the Assessor's Office specifying the actual date of closure.
 It is also strongly recommended that you complete Form 496 filed with the City Clerk's Office.

-The Malden City Council and the Office of the Mayor have adopted the Residential Exemption which is intended to lessen the tax burden on eligible homeowners.
-The Residential Exemption establishes a graduated tax, reducing the taxes of lower valued properties while increasing the taxes of higher valued properties and non-owner occupied residential properties.
+The Malden City Council and the Office of the Mayor adopted the Residential Exemption which is intended to lessen the tax burden on eligible homeowners.
+The Residential Exemption establishes a "graduated" tax, reducing the taxes of lower valued properties while increasing the taxes of higher valued properties and non-owner occupied residential properties.
 The Residential Exemption is a tax-shifting option that municipalities in Massachusetts must vote on every year during the annual classification hearing.

-Who is eligible?
 Only taxpayers owning AND occupying a residential...

 If you have any questions about current taxes, back taxes, or non-assessed value issues, please call the Treasurer's Office (781) 397-7090.